adl-whd/web-app/README.md

 **The Challenges/Difficulties in developing the application**

 1. I find the database part to be the most challenging, especially when the submitted data doesn't always get stored correctly in the phpMyAdmin tables.
+(Nasreen)